Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Crossing North Bridge we arrived at Calton Hill, a hill where stand several neoclassical monuments such as the National Monument, the monument to Nelson and Dugald Stewart or the Observatory of the city, among others.

-Walking through Old Calton Burial Ground
+Walking around Old Calton Burial Ground

 Old Calton Burial Ground| ©Herbert Fran